techprober/yubikey-reference/docs/advanced-key-management.md

 ### GPG pull public key from keyserver

-Notes: the wfollowing command will pull the target public key (including fingerprint) from keyserver
+Notes: the following command will pull the target public key (including fingerprint) from keyserver

 ```bash
 gpg --recv-keys <key id>